rotundasoftware/cartero-node-hook/README.md

 } );

-// when a request comes in, use the following snippet to get the js and css html to inject into the page cnh.getHtmlToLoadAssets( viewPath, function( err, assetHtml ) {
+// when a request comes in, use the following snippet to get the js and css html to inject into the page cnh.getViewAssetHTMLTags( viewPath, function( err, assetHTML ) {
-  // assetHtml.js is a string of <script> tags
+  // assetHTML.script is a string of <script> tags
-  // assetHtml.css is a string of <link> tags
+  // assetHTML.style is a string of <link> tags
 } );
 ```